 Low density polyethylene L.D.P.E.

 Depending on the crystallinity and molecular weight, a melting point and glass transition may or may not be observable.
 The temperature at which these occur varies strongly with the type of polyethylene.
 For common commercial grades of medium- and high-density polyethylene the melting point is typically in the range 120 to 130 °C ((250 to 265 °F).
 The melting point for average, commercial, low-density polyethylene is typically 105 to 115 °C (220 to 240 °F).

 Most L.D.P.E. , M.D.P.E. and H.D.P.E. grades have excellent chemical resistance and do not dissolve at room temperature because of their crystallinity.
 Polyethylene (other than cross-linked polyethylene) usually can be dissolved at elevated temperatures in aromatic hydrocarbons such as toluene or xylene, or in chlorinated solvents such as trichloroethane or trichlorobenzene.

-Apex GB have over 20 years experience in manufacturing Plastic & Rubber Extrusions, Extruded Profiles and Tubing.
+Altec have over 30 years experience in manufacturing Plastic & Rubber Extrusions, Extruded Profiles and Tubing.
 We're quite rightfully proud of our reputation for consistently meeting the needs of customers over that time.
 Because we've remained small and focussed we've also remained more attentitive, more cost effective and more responsive than larger manufacturers.